There are a lot of things you can fine-tune and customize in your class settings to make the experience truly your own and adapted to your class.

 The first section of the game rules settings enable you to fine tune the game experience on a per-class basis.

 The following settings can be modified.
-If you’re not yet in Chapter 4, click Show more to view the settings that are not currently used in your class.
+If you’re not yet in the Mastery phase, click Show more to view the settings that are not currently used in your class.

 - Experience Points needed to level up

 After earning this amount of Experience Points a student will automatically gain a level, receiving their rewards such as Gold Pieces and a Crystal

 - Additional Experience Points needed to level up after a set of 10 levels